edhowland/viper/README.md

 -Copy and Paste: Limited Shift+right, left arrows to select text and Ctrl-C, X and V to Coy, Cut and Paste.
 -Search and Reverse Search.
 (Ctrl-F. Ctrl-R).
 Ctrl-G to continue searching in the last direction.
 -Undo/Redo: Ctrl-Z and Ctrl-U will undo the last editor action, and replay them uf needed.
+- Little Linter :(Use Rubocop! rather than rely on this.)

   Since the search enter area is another buffer, can use regular editor commands within it.
 E.g. Ctrl-V to paste in some